Professional Legal Help

 My first job after law school was with the Public Defender’s office in Sanford and then in Orlando.
 I was in court every week the five years I was an assistant Public Defender.
 Some of the best trial lawyers get their start as assistant Public Defenders.
 You learn trial skills, effective communicating, and you develop your reputation in the legal community.
-The downside is as you become better and better as a Public Defender, you are called upon to represent those accused of more serious and heinous crimes.

 As a Public Defender I was in the courthouse with an hour break between hearings and I went into a courtroom across the hall where a trial was taking place.
 When I walked in I saw a young woman walking with a limp and with cane to the witness box.
 I learned she had been injured in a car crash.
 I watched the insurance company’s lawyer cross-examining her.
 In criminal court, I had never seen a victim being treated so poorly by a lawyer.
 I watched as long as I could until I had to return to the courtroom across the hall for my scheduled hearing.
 When that was finished I went back to watch more of the injured woman’s trial.